Skip to main content

 Uncheck the “Save image measurements and calculated descriptors” option and select “Parallel” measurement segmentation.

-Click on “Start”.
+Click on “Play”.

 The data will now be analyzed in a real-time mode with automatic segmentation of the plastic objects.